Codes of Conduct, Policies and Procedures

 Halesworth Town Council views good communication with organisations within the Town as being highly important: a two way process that means that the Town Council has good understanding about local organisations and that their needs, aims, and plans.
 The Council has now agreed a new policy regarding representation on outside bodies to further this aim.

-Until otherwise amended or replaced by a decision of the Council, the Suffolk Local Code of Conduct shall hereafter apply to all elected members and any co-opted members entitled to vote on any decisions of the council or its committees, sub committees or joint committees when acting in their capacity as a member of the Council.
+In accordance with S26 to 37 of the Localism Act 2011 on 2nd July 2012 Halesworth Town Council adopted the Suffolk Local Code of Conduct for the purposes of discharging its duty to promote and maintain high standards of conduct within its area.
+In June 2023, the Council adopted the more extensive Local Government Code of Conduct which shall hereafter apply to all elected members and any co-opted members entitled to vote on any decisions of the council or its committees, sub committees or joint committees when acting in their capacity as a member of the Council.

 The Council will normally try and resolve complaints in an informal manner.
 However, if this is not possible e.g. unacceptable to the complainant, then the formal complaints procedure [as outlined below] will be followed.